 - Context – set the scene

 - The problem – what are you trying to solve?

 - The explanation, evidence and relevance of each main point

 - What are the next steps?

 Great PowerPoint slides do not make a great oral presentation.
-The visual presentation should be based on the planned talk and not the other way round.
+Your slides should be based on your planned talk.
 Think about your slides last – they should assist you with the presentation, not be the presentation itself!

-- The background should not make the text hard to read
+- Use sufficient contrast for text and background colour.
+The background should not make the text hard to read.

 - Your presentation slides should be a guide for what you are presenting.

 - Omit long texts.
 Use short sentences or bullet points.